billsix/programmingFromTheGroundUp/docs/source/optimization.rst

 Inline Functions
-   Functions are great from the point of view of program management - they make it easy to break up your program into independent, understandable, and reuseable parts.
+   Functions are great from the point of view of program management - they make it easy to break up your program into independent, understandable, and reusable parts.
 However, function calls do involve the overhead of pushing arguments onto the stack and doing the jumps (remember locality of reference - your code may be swapped out on disk instead of in memory).
 For high level languages, it's